Community of Urbana-Champaign Cooperative Housing

-Community of Urbana-Champaign Cooperative Housing, or COUCH, is an association of student housing cooperatives in Urbana and Champaign, Illinois.
+Community of Urbana-Champaign Cooperative Housing, or COUCH, is an association of housing cooperatives in Urbana and Champaign, Illinois.
 It is a member of North American Students of Cooperation (NASCO).

 COUCH began in 1997 as an umbrella organization for the independent housing co-ops in the Champaign–Urbana area, but was also founded with the vision of creating a larger co-op community to advance co-oping, establish community, and achieve economies of scale within the co-op community.
-It currently consists of four houses:
+It currently consists of three houses: